 Although relatively rare, changes in skin color and skin infections might happen.

-Allergic reactions are rare, but if you notice any symptoms like rashes, itching, and swelling, dizziness and breathing contact your doctor immediately.
+Allergic reactions are rare, but if you notice any symptoms like rashes (eczema or dermatitis), itching, and swelling, dizziness and breathing contact your doctor immediately.

 Don’t forget that vitamin E has a shelf life of about 2 years, so avoid putting it on after it’s expired.

 Vitamin E capsules can be effective when applied to acne.
 They’re rich in antioxidants and can reduce the redness and size of the pimple.
 However, for some people, it might not have the same effect, and since everybody’s skin is different, you won’t know how it responds to your skin unless you try it out for yourself.
-Make sure you do a patch test first before you apply the capsule all over your face.
+Make sure you do a patch test first (ideally on the fold of your inner arm) before you apply the capsule all over your face.